Using VA Benefits

 The VA will send you a letter each semester regarding the amount of entitlement you used and the amount remaining.

-- Chapter 31 (VR&E): you can check with your VR&E counselor for the details of your benefits.
+• Chapter 31 (VR&E): check with your VR&E counselor.

-- All other GI Bill users: Use the Ask VA feature or call the GI Bill hotline at 888-442-4551 from 7 a.m. to 7 p.m.
+• All other chapters: Use the Ask VA tool or call the GI Bill hotline at 888-442-4551 from 7 a.m. to 7 p.m.
 CDT.

-- Minor: Yes, the GI Bill will cover all of the classes for one minor.
+• Minor: Yes, the GI Bill will cover all of the classes for one minor.
 Students may change minors before they complete all the requirements for the minor, but cannot have more than one minor at a time.

-- Students can also have up to 2 majors AND one minor.
+• Students can also have up to 2 majors AND one minor.

 The VA will not pay for repeat courses unless you received an “F” OR must pass with a certain grade in order to move forward in your program.